-REVERBDATA is a database of acoustical information (Room Impulse Responses – RIR) of significant Portuguese spaces.
-These spaces are selected based on their importance from the acoustical, architectural, cultural, and functional points of view.
+REVERBDATA is an Acoustic Heritage database of significant Portuguese spaces.
+It contains Room Impulse Responses – RIR of spaces that are selected based on their importance from the acoustical, architectural, cultural, and functional points of view.
 Multi-channel RIR are being registered at several locations inside the selected spaces, processed and fed to the database, providing a GUI for navigation and for artificial reverberation generation.
 Using advanced and optimized measurement and processing techniques, impulse responses under different multi-channel formats are being acquired for subsequently allowing immersive and accurate sound reproduction through FFT convolution reverb.
 RIR databases have been developed and explored in audio and acoustics, providing a valuable collection of measured or simulated responses that almost completely describe the acoustic characteristics of different spaces.

 The authors thank all entities that have provided access to their spaces, allowing for setting up REVERBDATA.